Coreoz/HTTP-Gateway/README.md

 - [ ] upgrade play and java versions
 - [ ] provide a way to easily validate downstream request body
 - [ ] Add Gateway archetype
+- [ ] Add a module to generate an OpenAPI spec from existing specs, see https://github.com/kpramesh2212/openapi-merger-plugin
+- [ ] Add a cli to generate a service config from an OpenAPI spec